thinkingboxmedia/tb-web-audio/README.md

 npm install
 npm start
 ```
 The example will run at http://localhost:3000.
-For more detailed example, please refer to [example.js](example/example.js).
+For example code, please refer to [example.js](example/example.js).

 ## Methods